Clinical Nurse II - Pediatric CVICU (0.9 FTE, Nights)

 Experience: 1 year of RN experience in pediatric critical care OR 2 years of RN experience in neonatal or adult critical care OR 2 years of RN experience in pediatric or adult cardiac acute care.

-Licensure/Certification: Current California RN License, Current BLS Healthcare Provider - AHA certification.
+License/Certification: Current California RN License, Current BLS Healthcare Provider - AHA certification.
 PALS – AHA required within 3 months of hire.
-ACLS – AHA certification preferred.
-CCRN certification preferred.
+ACLS – AHA certification, preferred.
+CCRN certification, preferred

 Knowledge, Skills, and Abilities